 Does private health insurance cover you abroad?

 Private health insurance doesn’t typically cover you when you’re abroad.
 You will usually be provided with a list of UK-wide hospitals that you can use.
-If you want to get treated abroad, for example in your home county, but you reside in the UK, you might consider a self-pay plan.
+If you want to get treated abroad, for example in your home country, but you reside in the UK, you might consider a self-pay plan.
 If you are planning to live and work outside the UK for longer periods of time (more than twelve months), then an international health insurance plan can be helpful.

 However, it’s important not to confuse international health insurance with travel insurance as they are different insurance products.
-International health insurance is specifically for people who plan to relocate outside the UK to live, study or work and wanting to cover their long-term healthcare needs.
+International health insurance is specifically for people who plan to relocate outside the UK to live, study or work and want to cover their long-term healthcare needs.
 On the other hand, travel insurance is designed to cover unforeseen events while travelling for shorter periods (e.g. holidays) such as medical emergencies, lost baggage and cancellations.
 Read more about the difference between international health insurance and travel insurance.

 Why get private health insurance?